 English at Glen Waverley is an exciting experience that aims to deliver a high quality curriculum in an engaging and meaningful way.
 The department’s success is largely driven by our team of passionate teachers who empower students to understand the world around them through the study of language.
 We believe in the importance of connecting our students to a range of literature including traditional literary texts and other more contemporary modes of text such as; online forums, films and print media.
 We encourage our students to develop the skills of questioning and thinking deeply about texts.
 Students look at the social and cultural contexts which are embedded in books, in order to learn about the world around them.

 The dynamic curriculum offered in English is further supported by our teachers’ innovative use of technology and learning spaces.
 The school’s focus on team teaching allows teachers to collaborate and deliver high quality curriculum.
 Teachers model the behaviour associated with effective teamwork for their students.
 The collaboration between teachers facilitates an ongoing sharing of knowledge and skills, leading to outstanding curriculum programs.

 The college’s abundance of technological resources makes learning engaging and unique.
-English students use a range of technology to learn and demonstrate their understanding.
-The iPad program in the middle years has led to many innovative programs being implemented.
-Students involved in this program are engaged in the learning process both at school and also beyond the classroom context, through online learning communities set up by their teachers.
+English students use a range of technology including Google Classroom to learn and demonstrate their understanding.